EduardoLopes/parallax-scroll-experiment/README.md

 # [Parallax Scroll](http://eduardolopes.github.io/parallax-scroll-experiment/)

-Parallax scroll, we are back in 2010?? no, wish we were back there with the same knowledge i have today.
+Parallax scroll, we are back in 2010?? no, wish i was back there with the same knowledge i have today.
 I have tried parallax in videos games before and in some of my canvas experiments, but never tried to make a parallax scroll webpage!

 There is lot's of plugins out there to archive the parallax effect, but i didn't use any of it.
 The main goal is learn how to make it and don't be limited by the plugin's features!